 This post may contain affiliate links.

-Since my husband has been traveling for work a lot lately, and I made three batches of this soup to get it right, I have eaten this soup for lunch and dinner for more than a week.
+Since my husband has been traveling for work a lot lately, and I made three batches of this soup to get it right, I have eaten it for lunch and dinner for more than a week.
 And I am more than okay with this!
-This soup is warm, comforting, so flavorful, and made with lots of good stuff!
+This soup is warm, comforting, flavorful, and made with lots of good stuff!

 There are a few things that you should note about this recipe: